 This is an independent national care home relative satisfaction survey – which sits alongside the residents’ satisfaction survey.

-The survey is an opportunity for you, the relatives’ and friends’ of these in participating care homes, to give your own views on the care that your loved one receives.
+The survey is an opportunity for you, the family and friends of these in participating care homes, to give your own views on the care that your loved one receives.
 Participating care providers are committed to delivering the highest quality of care and customer service, and will use the feedback to improve the services they provide.

 The results will also provide valuable information for people who are looking for the best care home for them or their loved ones.

 If your loved ones’ care home isn’t taking part in the Your Care Rating survey, please ask them why not, and ask them to take a look at this website.
 Or contact us and we will arrange to send them further information.

 Your questions answered